cyberphone/doc/payments/dual-mode-open-banking-api.md

 *This is the sole motivation behind the Dual Mode Open Banking API proposal*.

-In addition, current Open Banking APIs introduce a security and user interaction model which significantly departs from already established and *well-functioning* national mobile payment systems as well as from Apple Pay.
+In addition, current Open Banking APIs introduce a security and user interaction model which *significantly departs* from already established and *well-functioning* national mobile payment systems as well as from Apple Pay.
-The described scheme heavily builds on experiences with these systems.
+The described scheme heavily builds on experiences with such systems.
 &nbsp;

 ## Dual-mode Open Banking API versus Apple Pay